tetratelabs/wazero/RATIONALE.md

 space.
 It is accepted that the options pattern is common in Go, which is the main reason for documenting this decision.

 ### Why aren't config types deeply structured?
-wazero's configuration types cover the three main scopes of WebAssembly use:
+wazero's configuration types cover the two main scopes of WebAssembly use:
 * `RuntimeConfig`: This is the broadest scope, so applies also to compilation and instantiation. e.g. This controls the WebAssembly Specification Version.
 * `ModuleConfig`: This affects modules instantiated after compilation and what resources are allowed. e.g. This defines how or if STDOUT is captured.
+This also allows sub-configuration of `FSConfig`.

-We could nest configuration, for example have `ModuleConfig.SysConfig` instead of a flat definition.
-However, a flat structure is easier to work with and is also easy to discover.
+These default to a flat definition each, with lazy sub-configuration only after proven to be necessary.
+A flat structure is easier to work with and is also easy to discover.
 Unlike the option pattern described earlier, more configuration in the interface doesn't taint the package namespace, only `ModuleConfig`.

-That said, one might ask if we may one day need to structure `ModuleConfig`, as it could become cluttered.
-The main rationale for not doing so up front is that once a configuration structure is nested, it is harder to notice configuration sprawl.
+We default to a flat structure to encourage simplicity.
+If we eagerly broke out all possible configurations into sub-types (e.g. ClockConfig), it would be hard not notice configuration sprawl.
 By keeping the config flat, it is easy to see the cognitive load we may be adding to our users.

 In other words, discomfort adding more configuration is a feature, not a bug.
 We should only add new configuration rarely, and before doing so, ensure it